endoflife-date/endoflife.date/products/ubuntu.md

 the `main` repository.

-Canonical also offers [Ubuntu Legacy Support](https://ubuntu.com//blog/canonical-expands-long-term-support-to-12-years-starting-with-ubuntu-14-04-lts), to extend the support of Ubuntu 14.04 by another 2 years to April 2026.
+Canonical also offers [Ubuntu Legacy Support](https://ubuntu.com//blog/canonical-expands-long-term-support-to-12-years-starting-with-ubuntu-14-04-lts), to extend the support of Ubuntu LTS releases from 14.04 by another 2 years beyond Extended Security Maintenance (ESM).

 ## Support Comparison